 The factual realization of such internally developed claims is, however, a very different matter.
-From the outset, claims are contrafactual in nature and the question concerning their possible fulfilment remains a secondary matter.
-At least since the East-West Schism of 1054, the Papal claim to jurisdictional supremacy over the entire Christian Church has been nothing more than a mere claim.
-The Reformation drastically deepened the contrafactual nature of the Papal claim, but the claim has nonetheless been upheld and reconfirmed in spite of its nonfulfilment, for example at the First Vatican Council in 1870.
-Similarly, the Church of Rome, while gradually acknowledging the jurisdiction of states in temporal worldly matters from the Investiture Conflict onwards, maintains its claim to be the authority of last resort in cases of conflict between spiritual and worldly matters.
-In contrast, most states - including Catholic-dominated states, such as France since the Declaration of the Clergy of France of 1681 - have claimed that the ultimate authority rests with the bearer of state sovereignty, be it the monarch, the parliament or the people.
-Factually, the relationship between church and state has, therefore, been a conflict-of-laws relation.
-Mutually exclusive claims have been maintained by both sides, while institutional mechanisms have been developed in order to enable the legal order of the Church of Rome and the legal orders of worldly states to intersect and engage in legal transfers while operating as parallel universes.11 A range of institutional models, typically enjoying constitutional status, representing different degrees of differentiation between church and state has emerged, thereby allowing for more or less close cooperation in matters such as education, health and tax collection, while the principle of separation between the spiritual and worldly domains is upheld.
-12 The effects of this development remain visible to this day, with the Church of Rome not only exercising substantial influence but also enjoying a legally entrenched institutional standing in relation to many aspects of societal reproduction, as is most notably visible in countries such as Ireland, Italy and Poland.
+From the outset, claims are contra-factual in nature and the question concerning their possible fulfilment remains a secondary matter.
+At least since the East-West Schism of 1054, the Papal claim to jurisdictional supremacy over the entire Christian Church has been nothing other than a mere claim.
+The Reformation drastically deepened the contrafactual nature of the Papal claim, but the claim has nonetheless been upheld and reconfirmed till this day in spite of its non-fulfilment, i.e., at the First Vatican Council in 1870.
+Similarly, the Church of Rome, while gradually acknowledging the jurisdiction of states in temporal worldly matters from the Investiture Conflict onwards, maintain its claim to be the authority of last resort in cases of conflict between spiritual and worldly matters.
+In contrast, most states, including Catholic dominated states, such as France since the Declaration of the clergy of France of 1681, have claimed that the ultimate authority rests with the bearer of state sovereignty, be it the monarch, the parliament or the people.
+Factually, the relationship between Church and State has, therefore, been a conflict of laws relation. exclusive claims have been maintained by both sides, while institutional mechanisms has been developed in order to enable the legal order of the Church of Rome and the legal orders of worldly states to intersect and engage in legal transfers while operating as parallel A range of institutional models, typically enjoying constitutional status, representing different degrees of differentiation between Church and State has emerged thereby allowing for more or less close co-operation in matters such as education, health and tax collection, while the principle of separation between the spiritual and worldly domains is upheld.
+15 The effects of this development remain visible to this day with the Church of Rome not only exercising substantial influence but also enjoying a legally-entrenched institutional standing in relation to many aspects of societal reproduction, as is most notably visible in contexts such as Ireland, Italy and Poland.

-It follows from the above that legal pluralism has been the defining feature of modern European and Western society from the very beginning, insofar as the introduction of the separation between state and Church, as gradually developed since the Investiture Conflict, implied the existence of parallel legal orders, thereby making populations and geographical areas subject to more than one legal system.
-As such, legal pluralism might be considered to have been a defining trademark of Western legal evolution since the beginning of modern times.
+It follows from the above that legal pluralism has been the defining feature of modern European and Western society from the very beginning, in so far as the introduction of the separation between State and Church, as gradually developed since the Investiture Conflict, implied the existence of parallel legal orders, thereby making populations and geographical

-9 Harold J. Berman, Law and Revolution, volume 2: The Impact of the Protestant Reformation in the Western Legal Tradition (Harvard University Press, new edition 2006); Hauke Brunkhorst, Critical Theory of Legal Revolutions: Evolutionary Perspectives (Bloomsbury, 2014).
+Harold J. Berman, Law and Revolution, volume 2: The Impact of the Protestant Reformation in the Western Legal Tradition (Harvard University Press, new edition 2006); Hauke Brunkhorst, Critical Theory of Legal Revolutions: Evolutionary Perspectives (Bloomsbury, 2014).

-10 Christian Joerges, Zum Funktionswandel des Kollisionsrechts (Mohr Siebeck, 1971).
+Christian Joerges, Zum Funktionswandel des Kollisionsrechts (Mohr Siebeck, 1971).

-11 For the concept of transfer, see Rudolf Stichweh, 'Transfer in Sozialsystemen: Theoretische Überlegungen', 2005, Paper 12, available at:
+For the concept of transfer, see Rudolf Stichweh, "Transfer in Sozialsystemen: Theoretische Überlegungen", 2005, Paper 12, available at: